 Hearing problems that impact hearing loss on personal relationships is well-documented, but it’s only been in the last few decades that the connection between hearing and cognition has been studied in detail.
 A variety of studies confirm that seniors living with significant impairment experience a range of negative effects, several of which may initially go unnoticed.

 One of the most surprising issues is the increased risk of dementia.
 Compared to their normal-hearing peers, individuals who lose hearing as a consequence of aging are two to five times more likely to develop dementia.
 This is due to the increased brain activity required to process auditory information.
 Unfortunately, this cognitive degradation gets worse as the loss becomes more severe.

 Seniors who experience hearing loss without seeking treatment are also vulnerable to developing psychological disorders.
 Individuals who struggle to communicate may experience anxiety in new or social situations, leading them to avoid such circumstances.
 They may also experience depression as a consequence of withdrawing from the world or perceiving themselves as less capable or as a burden.

 Hearing is a key sense that alerts humans to danger.
-Without the ability to hear subtle sounds, seniors are more vulnerable to volatile situations such as home invasion.
+Without the ability to hear subtle sounds, seniors are more vulnerable to volatile situations such as home invasions.
 They may also experience more risks to their personal safety in relation to household accidents and falls due to an integral part that hearing plays in balance.

 Higher Rates of Loneliness

-Communication is a vital part of any relationship and the hard of hearing may experience loneliness even when in regular contact with loved ones.
+Communication is a vital part of any relationship, and the hard of hearing may experience loneliness even when in regular contact with loved ones.
 The inability to understand those around them can create a disconnect between seniors and their support system, leading to feelings of isolation.
-If they’re also experiencing anxiety, seniors may avoid talking on the phone or meeting in-person, making it difficult to maintain bonds with people they hold dear.
+If they’re also experiencing anxiety, seniors may avoid talking on the phone or meeting in person, making it difficult to maintain bonds with people they hold dear.

 How Can Hearing Loss Be Detected?